Annual Statewide Exhibition 2021

 Angelik Vizcarrondo-Laboy (She/Her) is a Los Angeles and New York-based curator, writer, and arts administrator of contemporary art and craft, focusing on ceramics.
 Her current research investigates the use of humor, cuteness, and leisure in art as protest.
 Amplifying the voices of artists of color is central to her practice.
 She serves as Assistant Curator at the Museum of Arts and Design (MAD), New York.
 Since 2016, she has been an integral part of MAD’s curatorial team, helping to organize over twenty exhibitions.
 She also oversees MAD’s Burke Prize (est. 2018), a highly-competitive prestigious contemporary craft award.
 In 2020, Vizcarrondo-Laboy curated Clay Is Just Thick Paint, an exhibition of Jennifer Rochlin’s ceramics for Greenwich House Pottery’s Jane Hartsook Gallery, New York.
 She also curated Sleight of Hand, which brought together the work of six contemporary artists of color using humor in clay as a tool of resistance, resilience, and healing for the Center for Craft, Asheville, North Carolina, where she was a 2020 Curatorial Fellow.
 She is currently working on an expanded version of this exhibition for MAD, titled Funk You Too!.
 It is slated to open in the Fall of 2023.
 Additionally, she is one of the inaugural recipients of the Cultured Magazine x Parker Pen Writer’s Grant.
 She penned Seriously Cute: Six Artists Harnessing the Power Dichotomy of Cuteness for the occasion.
 She holds a BA in Art History from the University of Florida with minors in Anthropology and Ceramics and an MA from the Bard Graduate Center, New York, in Decorative Arts, Design History, & Material Culture.
 Vizcarrondo-Laboy was born and raised in Puerto Rico.

-We expect to have over $6,000 in awards to be designated by our juror.
-A complete list of the awards will be posted here.
+We expect to have over $10,000 in awards to be designated by our juror.
+More awards will be posted here as they are confirmed.

 Accepted work will be photographed and featured in a full color catalog available in print and electronic versions.
 To see an example, visit the Hawaiʻi Craftsmen Annual Statewide Exhibition 2020 catalog page here.